Jan Willem Ter Braak: Recruitment by the Abwehr

 In May/June 1940 Holland, Belgium and France were occupied by the Germans.
 In July 1940 the Hitler regime decided to send spies to England to prepare for the invasion (Operation Sea Lion), which was planned for September.
 The Abwehr office (Ast) Hamburg (Herbert Wichmann and Nikolaus Ritter) became responsible for this so-called Operation Lena, in cooperation with Ast Brussels, especially for the spies who would land by boat on the shore of England.

 Rittmeister Kurt Mirow from Ast Brussels went to Holland to recruit spies.
 After having found three spies in Amsterdam, he travelled to The Hague and Noordwijk aan Zee around 25 July.
 In Noordwijk he had a good relation: Dieter Tappenbeck (1912), who was a cousin of Rudolf Tappenbeck, the director of the famous Grand Hotel Huis ter Duin.
-Dieter, who'd worked for the Dutch Press Office, was an active supporter of Nazism who was employed for one of the German Ministries in Berlin.
+Dieter, who'd worked for the Dutch Press Office, was an active supporter of Nazism who was employed by one of the German Ministries in Berlin.
 But in July/August he was back in the Netherlands for propaganda work in the Reichskommissariat of Seyss Inquart in The Hague.

 He suggested to Mirow that he ask his old friend Engelbertus Fukken to become a Lena-spy.
 (As children Dieter and Engelbertus had been pupils at the same school in Noordwijk.)
 Mirow did so, Fukken happily agreed and was turned into Jan Willem ter Braak.
 He chose this forename due to his admiration for chief editor Jan Willem Henny of the Leidsch Dagblad.
 The last name he cynically derived from the famous journalist Menno ter Braak, who published many articles against Nazi policies.

 Ter Braak left Noordwijk and his fiancée on 1 August, came back on 12 August for a few hours to say goodbye and to give a present to his fiancée, and then disappeared to "go to France for work" as he told her.
 It is not clear where he was trained as a spy, although it is believed to have been Germany (Berlin and Hamburg).
 After his death, MI5 found boots and some of his clothes which were bought in Brussels, which would signify he stayed there for a while.